Monoxido45/Monoxido45.github.io/_pages/about.md

   image: profile_picture.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
+    <p>Ph.D.
+Student in Statistics</p>
+    <p>DEs-UFSCar, ICMC-USP</p>
     <p>São Carlos, SP-Brazil</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
+latest_posts: false  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-I am a third-year Ph.D. student in Statistics at the Interinstitutional Graduate Program in Statistics ([PIPGEs UFSCar–USP](https://www.pipges.ufscar.br)), a joint program between the Federal University of São Carlos and the University of São Paulo, Brazil.
+I am a third-year Ph.D. student at the Interinstitutional Graduate Program in Statistics ([PIPGEs UFSCar–USP](https://www.pipges.ufscar.br)), a joint program between the Federal University of São Carlos and the University of São Paulo, Brazil.
 I am advised by Prof. [Rafael Izbicki](https://rafaelizbicki.com/) and Prof. [Rafael B. Stern](https://www.rafaelstern.science/).
 I hold a Bachelor's degree in Statistics from the Federal University of São Carlos (2022).

 My research interests lie in Uncertainty Quantification in Machine Learning, Statistical Learning, and Nonparametric Inference — with a particular focus on Conformal Prediction, Likelihood-Free Inference (Simulation-Based Inference), and Hypothesis Testing.